hiroa-inami/text-wallpaper-generator-4k/README.md

 # Known limitation
 - Can't handle all special Unicode character
   - Will not solve this
-    - draw_text_mut() can't handle special character well
+    - draw_text_mut() can't handle special characters well
-    - I tried but seems problem is in library.
-Tried another solution but can't solve the problem
+    - seems the problem is in a library.
+Tried another lib but couldn't solve the problem
-    - My current stance is supporting rare usecase is not worth the time
+    - My current stance is supporting rare use cases is not worth the time

 # How to use
 Win users can use pre-built exe